loganpknudsen/loganpknudsen.github.io/_pages/about.md

   - /about.html
 ---

-My name is Logan Knudsen and I am a physical oceanographer and mathematical physicist.
+My name is Logan Knudsen and I am a mathematical physicist and physical oceanographer.
 My main research interests include:
-- Physical Oceanography

 - Geophysical Fluid Dynamics
+- Applied Mathematics
 - Fluid Mechanics
+- Physical Oceanography
+- Meteorology
-- Applied Mathematics
+- Climate Science

 If you wish to contact me, my email is knudsen@umd.edu